 New England Patriots quarterback Tom Brady has never been the most impressive physical specimen.
 He's never been the biggest, or the strongest, or cannon-armed or fleet of foot.
 But Brady is blessed with an almost supernatural ability to feel pressure; he can avoid the rush with the slightest movements—and without breaking concentration.

-When watching this clip, watch Brady's eyes.
-He takes the snap, quickly fakes the handoff, then looks downfield.
-While he progresses through his reads, Brady never takes his eyes off his downfield targets.
-Two Titans pass-rushers break through the line on Brady's blind side, and two unblocked linebackers stand ready to take him down.
+He took the snap, quickly fakes the handoff, then looked downfield.
+While he progressed through his reads, Brady never took his eyes off his downfield targets.
+Two Titans pass-rushers broke through the line on Brady's blind side, and two unblocked linebackers stoody ready to take him down.

-But Brady lightly shuffles forward, right, left, left and throws.
+But Brady lightly shuffled forward, right, left, left and throws.

-The pass is a perfect touchdown strike to an open Aaron Hernandez; the four Titans who thought they had a clear shot at Brady come up with nothing but air.
+The pass was a perfect touchdown strike to an open Aaron Hernandez; the four Titans who thought they had a clear shot at Brady came up with nothing but air.

 Peyton Manning: Play Action